 In 1885, lumber baron Edwin Carrier moved to West Asheville and purchased 1200 acres.
 In 1887, he rebuilt the Sulphur Springs Hotel and his West Asheville Improvement Company began laying out streets and building brick buildings along Haywood Road.

 The West Asheville and Sulphur Springs Railway formed in April 1891.
-Operations began in summer of 1891 from the hotel to Depot and in summer of 1892 to downtown Asheville (near what is now Pritchard Park).
+Operations began in summer of 1891 from the hotel to Depot Street and, in the summer of 1892, to downtown Asheville (near what is now Pritchard Park).
 This railway was the first hydroelectric-powered trolley in the world; it ran along what is now the path for the greenway.

-In 1892 the constructed a new stone dam and powerhouse downstream from the original dam.
+In 1892 a new stone dam and powerhouse was built downstream from the original dam.
 The remains are still visible.
-Tracks from the trolley were remove in 1896 to be used on Waddell’s Biltmore Line.
+Tracks from the trolley were removed in 1896 to be used on Waddell’s Biltmore Line.

 For more information about the West Asheville Streetcar Line, visit the West Asheville History Project.